yuri-rage/fpp-yuri-config/README.md

     cd ~
     wget https://raw.githubusercontent.com/yuri-rage/fpp-yuri-config/main/force-wifi.sh
-    nano force-wifi.sh # edit the SSIDs here sudo mv force-wifi.sh /usr/local/bin
+    nano force-wifi.sh # edit the SSIDs here and save with Ctrl-o Ctrl-x sudo mv force-wifi.sh /usr/local/bin
     sudo chmod 755 /usr/local/bin/force-wifi.sh

-#### Step 5: Add a cron job to periodically ensure that both wifi interfaces are connected the way we want
+#### Step 5: Add cron jobs to periodically ensure that both wifi interfaces are connected the way we want

-TODO
+    sudo crontab -e

+This brings you to a text editor to edit cron jobs.
+Add the following two lines and save.

+    @reboot /usr/local/bin/force-wifi.sh > /var/log/force-wifi.log 2>&1
+    * * * * * /usr/local/bin/force-wifi.sh > /var/log/force-wifi.log 2>&1

+#### Now reboot!

+The RPi should be connected to the specified wifi networks.
+To see the latest output/errors from the script, you can execute:

+    sudo cat /var/log/force-wifi.log